FutureHackerElite/odin-recipes/README.md

 # odin-recipes
-This is the first project, in a long line of futrue projects.
-This project will be a recipe website.
-That will be made up of an index file, with several links to different types of recipes.
+This project will be a recipe website consisting of a homepage containing different links that contain pages.
+These are pages that will contain all the information needed for these recipes.
+By the end, I should have a working website.